browserengineering/book/book/visual-effects.md

 With these changes, the example I mentioned above goes from 18 to 0 surfaces.

-There's one more optimizationm that is important: getting rid of the destination-in compositing surface for rounded corners.
+There's one more important optimization to make: getting rid of the destination-in compositing surface for rounded corners.
 While this approach works just fine, and is a good idea for general masks, rounded corners are so common on the web that Skia has a special `clipRRect` command just for this